Massiv in Mensch

 Massiv in Mensch is a German industrial musical duo made up of Daniel Logemann and Mirco Osterthun (Varel/Germany).
 They have signed to swedish Katyusha Label in 2017.
 When they play live, they use additional support from Jonathan Millat, Muck Kemmereit, Thomas Rauchenecker, Tomas Appelhoff and Marwin Voß.
-The band was invited to play Thrice at Wave-Gotik-Treffen in Leipzig in 2000, 2005 and 2012.
+The band was invited to play thrice at Wave-Gotik-Treffen in Leipzig in 2000, 2005 and 2012.

 Their album Menschdefekt rose to 16th place in January 2005 on the French Alternative Charts.
-The 2017 release Am Port der guten Hoffnung is their most successful album to date, topping at number 3 on German Alternative Charts.
+The 2017 release Am Port der guten Hoffnung is their most successful album to date.

-Despite the fact that most of their lyrics are in German, Massiv in Mensch is quite popular and well known in the world industrial music scene.
+Although most of their lyrics are in German, Massiv in Mensch is quite popular and well known in the world industrial music scene.